 Business process automation is the use of technology to replace human intervention on high-volume, repetitive, and time-consuming tasks.

-Automating means shifting the responsibility for completing activities from humans to machines.
+Automation in business means shifting the responsibility for completing activities from humans to machines.
 As a result, manual efforts are minimized.
 This makes business processes more cost-efficient, error-proof, and consistent.
 Plus, the time saved can be used on more valuable business tasks.

 What business processes can be automated?